Search

 Drawing and roving come next, where the prepared fibers are drawn out and twisted into a roving, strengthening the fibers and readying them for spinning.
 Spinning is where the magic happens, turning the roving into yarn through techniques such as ring spinning, worsted, or woolen spinning, depending on the desired characteristics of the final product.

 Optionally, the yarn can be dyed to achieve a wide range of colors using wool-friendly dyes that penetrate deeply without damaging the fiber.
-With the yarn ready, it is either woven or knitted into fabric, the base material for many textile products from clothing to home décor.
+When the yarn is ready, it is either woven or knitted into fabric, the base material for many textile products, from clothing to home décor.

 The final step in the production process is finishing, which can include various treatments like fulling, napping, shearing, or decorating to refine the fabric’s texture and appearance.